 BONUS TIP: Turn off your phone, even if you’re alone.

 Time management represents one of the greatest challenges–and opportunities–on test day.
 Learn to make every moment count through timed trials.
 The best way to manage this aspect of practice testing is to recruit a parent to serve as unofficial proctor.
 If you can’t hand the timer over to someone else, you can manage it yourself, but be sure to wear a watch anyway: you won’t be allowed to use your own timer at the official test, so don’t get used to looking at one when you practice.
 Set it and stop when it goes off, but track time within each section with a watch.
 Be sure to practice advanced time management techniques.

 Morning tests are best, since they mirror the early start of most official exams.
 Also be sure to take the entire test in one sitting–unless your accommodation says otherwise– and give yourself the standard breaks.
 Breaks provide your only opportunity to eat, drink, move around, and refocus for the remaining sections, so take full advantage of them:

-SAT: 10 minutes after Reading and another 5 minutes after Math-Calculator if you are writing the essay.
+SAT: 10 minutes after Reading and 5 minutes after Math – No Calculator

-ACT: 10 minutes after Math and another 5 minutes after Science if you are writing the essay.
+ACT: 10 minutes after Math (plus 5 minutes after Science if you are writing the essay)

 After everything you’ve just read, you’d be right to conclude that taking great practice tests isn’t easy.
 In fact, the closer you get to test day, the more these practice tests should feel like the real thing.
 If you’re willing to put in this level of work, you’ll be way ahead of your competition.
 Even better, the higher the quality and commitment of your practice tests, the fewer you’ll have to take to earn your dream score!